-Our Guided Journeys are a small group traveling experience led by a naturalist Trip Leader.
+Our Alaska Adventures are a small group traveling experience led by a naturalist Trip Leader.
 Your Trip Leader takes care of all of the traveling details and enhances your experience with their knowledge, allowing you to focus on and learn about the beauty of the land around you.
 It is a seamless experience because your Trip Leader is with you from beginning to end and many guests continue their friendship with fellow travelers after the trip ends.
-Our partially guided Lodge Packages are sometimes shorter than our Guided Journeys and offer flexibility because they can begin any day of the summer.
+Our partially guided Lodge Packages are sometimes shorter than our Adventures and offer flexibility because they can begin any day of the summer.
 Several activities are guided and you are responsible for following the itinerary we have arranged for you.
 This means you will need to be responsible for noting activity and check-in times, such as at the train station, etc. If you have questions about which trip meets your needs and desired adventure, please give us a call and we can discuss our various trips and outline the experience.

 What will the weather be like?